-Cross-listed with English (cf. English 324) Three hours a week
+Cross-listed with English (cf. English 324)

 443 CULTURE ET LITTERATURE ACADIENNES I

 This course comprises a critical reflection on Acadian literature and culture, with a particular emphasis on the oral tradition.
 Many aspects of Acadian culture are considered, including how the Deportation of 1755 is represented in historical documents and literature, the works of contemporary authors, and the Acadian culture of Prince Edward Island.
 Three hours a week